Welcome

 The Village will serve as a learning destination, widening our own community to include all of Yale and New Haven.
 Through a design that connects to the existing Quad, it unites residential and academic space seamlessly in a holistic living-and-learning environment.
 And through a design that respects the planet while maximizing connection and welcome, it advances a vision of the future in which all can flourish.

 The complex of more than 100,000-square-feet and more than 100 residential units will be completed in phases as funding is secured.
-Phase-one construction begins in 2023.
+Phase-one construction began in October 2023.

 Learn more and see the most current construction updates at the Living Village website.